Cardinality: Cardinal numbers

 For infinite sets, "cardinal number" is somewhat more difficult to define formally.
-Cardinal numbers are not usually thought of in terms of their formal definition, but immaterially in terms of their arithmetic/algebraic properties.
-The assumption that there is some cardinal function $A \mapsto |A|$ which satisfies $A \sim B \iff |A| = |B|$, sometimes called the axiom of cardinality or Hume's principle, is sufficient for deriving most properties of cardinal numbers.
+However, cardinal numbers are not usually thought of in terms of their formal definition, but immaterially in terms of their arithmetic/algebraic properties.
+The assumption that there is some cardinality function $A \mapsto \vert A \vert$ which satisfies $A \sim B \iff \vert A \vert = \vert B \vert$ (in prose, "two sets are equinumerous exactly when they map to the same cardinal number"), sometimes called the axiom of cardinality or Hume's principle, is sufficient for deriving most properties of cardinal numbers.

-Commonly in mathematics, if a relation satisfies the properties of an equivalence relation, the objects used to materialize this relation are equivalence classes, which groups all the objects equivalent to one another.
-These called the Frege–Russell cardinal numbers.
-However, this would mean that cardinal numbers are too large to form sets (apart from the cardinal number $0$ whose only element is the empty set), since, for example, the cardinal number $1$ would be the set of all sets with one element, and would therefore be a proper class.
+Commonly in mathematics, if a relation satisfies the properties of an equivalence relation, the objects used to materialize this relation are equivalence classes, each of which group objects equivalent to one another.
+These equivalence classes are called the Frege–Russell cardinal numbers.
+However, these equivalence classes are too large to form sets (apart from the cardinal number $\bold 0$ whose only element is the empty set), since, for example, the cardinal number $\bold 1$ would be the set of all sets with one element, then $\{ \bold 1 \} \in \bold 1$, and would therefore contain itself, violating regularity.
 Thus, due to John von Neumann, it is more common to assign representatives of these classes.